GrossfieldLab/loos/INSTALL.md

 ## Fedora

-LOOS has been tested on Fedora.
+LOOS has been extensively tested on Fedora.
 You will need to install a number of packages, for instance by using the following command

 ```
     sudo dnf install gcc-c++ scons boost-devel atlas-devel netcdf-devel python3-devel swig python3-numpy python3-scipy
 ```

-For versions of Fedora where the default python is python2.7, you will need to copy custom.py-proto to custom.py, and uncomment the line setting PYTHON_INC (verifying that it's the correct location for your system), *before* you build LOOS.
+For versions of Fedora where the default python is python2.7 (anything before Fedora 31), you will need to copy custom.py-proto to custom.py, and uncomment the line setting PYTHON_INC (verifying that it's the correct location for your system), *before* you build LOOS.
 As of Fedora 31, this is no longer necessary (the default system python is 3.x).

-LOOS/PyLOOS only supports Python 3, so you must specify which version of numpy and scipy to use for Fedora 24 and later.
-For earlier Fedoras, which don't have python3 packages for numpy and scipy, you can either install them manually or use conda.
+Fedora versions before 24 don't have python3 packages for numpy and scipy;  to install on these systems, you'll need to either build them manually, or (more efficient) just use conda.

-After installing the packaegs, you can build LOOS using `scons` as described above.
+After installing the packages, you can build LOOS using `scons` as described above.

 ### Documentation